coolshou/qgitx/README.md

 this will trigger an higlighting of the matched revisions.
 It is a kind of shortcut of the previous tip.

-###Save patch series
-After mouse selecting the chosen revisions (use standard CTRL+left click) for single select or SHIFT+left click for range select), press 'Save Patch' button or use file menu and a dialog will let you choose patches destination directory.
-Then 'git format-patch-script' will be called and patches created.
-It is possible to specify additional options with Edit->Settings menu.

-###Apply patch
-This menu entry is complementary to save patch and it's an interface to ```git am```.

 ###Drag and drop
 It is possible to drag some selected revs from one instance of qgit to another open on a different archive.
 In this case ```git format-patch``` is used in the